 What is the purpose of a B2B Sales Performance Evaluation?

-The purpose of a B2B Sales Performance Evaluation is to assess the quality and quantity of the sales team.
+A B2B Sales Performance Evaluation aims to assess the quality and quantity of the sales team.

 A sales performance evaluation is a list of goals set for the employee.